-Frontage improvements along D Street and Copeland Street are required and will be installed by the project developer.
-These improvements will include new sidewalks, curbs, streetlights, curb cuts, and a Class IV "protected" or "cycle track" bike lane that is separated from the roadway on D Street, extending from the drawbridge across the project's frontage.
+The project would install frontage and offsite improvements along D Street and Copeland Street to extend the project site entry, including a public sidewalk along D Street and Copeland Street that extends to the entrance of Steamer Landing Park.
+Curb and gutters would be required along D Street and Copeland Street, and the streets would be required to be improved to the centerline.
+In addition, the project will install curbs, streetlights, curb cuts, and a Class IV "protected" or "cycle track" bike lane that is separated from the roadway on D Street, extending from the drawbridge across the project's frontage.
 Street trees and landscaping will be implemented along D Street and Copeland Street public rights-of-way and adjacent to public infrastructure on the project site.

 The non-residential storefronts of live/work units along D Street will be furnished with fully accessible, split-level sidewalks and ramps.
-The ground floors of units along East D Street will be at an elevation of 14 feet above sea level, which is outside of the floodplain.
-Therefore, one level of the sidewalk will be at East D St. to support pedestrian activity along the street and access to the street, while a separate sidewalk connected to street-level pedestrian facilities be elevated to allow for entry to the buildings.
+As discussed in further detail below, the ground floors of units along East D Street will be at an elevation of 14 feet above sea level, which is outside of the floodplain.
+Therefore, one level of the sidewalk will be at East D St. to support pedestrian activity along the street and access to the street, while a separate sidewalk connected to street-level pedestrian facilities will be elevated to allow for entry to the buildings.
 The lower and upper sidewalks will be divided by landscaped planters with wide bench ledges and connecting steps.

-Primary Emergency Vehicle Access (EVA) is proposed via the project's alleyway network accessed from Copeland Street, and an additional required secondary EVA access point is proposed from Hopper Street at northeast corner of the project site.
+Primary Emergency Vehicle Access (EVA) is proposed via the project's alleyway network accessed from Copeland Street, and an additional required secondary EVA access point is proposed from Hopper Street at the northeast corner of the project site.
 The secondary EVA would be gate-controlled in order to limit vehicular access to emergency personnel only.
 At present, the property on which the secondary EVA would be developed is owned by Vulcan Lands, Inc., and the City's River Trail facility bisects this portion of the property without the benefit of a public access easement.
-The City and Vulcan Lands, Inc. are currently working to align property ownership with the use of the land through a land exchange process.
+As noted previously, the Planning Commission at the May 23, 2023, public hearing made a General Plan conformance determination and recommended that the City Council approve the land exchange.
 When the land exchange is complete, the project would be required to obtain an EVA easement from the City in order to provide the required secondary EVA access point.
-The City would support granting of the EVA easement for the purpose of providing the required secondary EVA for the project.
+The City would support the granting of the EVA easement to provide the required secondary EVA for the project.

-Enhanced pedestrian and bicycle access to the project site and through the project site is an important feature of the project's overall design.
-The siting of the proposed development is unique in several ways: (1) its location on East D St. between the Petaluma River and Copeland St. results in the project having multiple frontages with differing needs; (2) the project site is located immediately adjacent to Petaluma River Park, Steamer Landing Park, and River Trail facilities; and (3) the project is located between East D and Copeland Street public rights-of-way that facilitate access to Steamer Landing Park and the future Petaluma River Park, both of which are located east of the project site.
+Enhanced pedestrian and bicycle access to and through the project site is an important feature of the project's overall design.
+The siting of the proposed development is unique in several ways: (1) its location on East D St. between the Petaluma River and Copeland St. results in the project having multiple frontages with differing needs; (2) the project site is located immediately adjacent to Petaluma River Park, Steamer Landing Park, and River Trail facilities; and (3) the project is located between East D and Copeland Street public rights-of-way that facilitate access to Steamer Landing Park and the future Petaluma River Park, both of which are located south of the project site.
 Therefore, supporting public access through the project site is as important as ensuring that pedestrians and bicyclists can gain access to the project site.